 - Simultaneously, lift your right arm and left leg off the ground.
 Don’t hold your breath – continue breathing.

-- Switch sides, lift your left arm and right leg at the same time.
+- Switch sides, and lift your left arm and right leg at the same time.

 - Repeat the movement in a fluid motion, alternating sides until the desired number of repetitions.